nate-craft/yt-feeds/README.md

 - [mpv](https://github.com/mpv-player/mpv)
 - [yt-dlp](https://github.com/yt-dlp/yt-dlp)

 For dependency guidance, see the [installation page](docs/00-Installation.md).

 ## Configuration

 For configuration, error logging, and saved data storage, see the [configuration page](docs/01-Configuration.md).

+## Limitations

+Currently, watch history is not supported on Windows as it does not support Unix sockets.
+A custom work-around is planned for the future.